Welcome to the 4-H Youth and Adult Leadership website

 Bowl Teams

 4-H provides numerous opportunities for members to focus on a specific subject while having fun competing on a bowl team.
 4-H bowls are patterned after "College Bowl" and "It's Academic" television shows.
-Most bowl teams compete with others their same age.
-There are usually five members on a bowl team, with four competing and one as an alternate.
-Typically county winners advance to regional contests, and regional winners advance to state contests.
+Most bowl teams compete with others of the same age.
+A bowl team usually has five members, with four competing and one as an alternate.
+Typically, county winners advance to regional contests, and regional winners advance to state contests.
 There are currently bowl contests for nutrition, horses, livestock, and dogs.

 Citizenship Washington Focus